CodingItWrong/user-modifiable-software/hypercard/properties.md

 > So I said, let's make a stack of cards and each card can have graphics on it, and text on it, and buttons that you can touch and they'll do something: they'll go to another card, or another card in another stack.
 And maybe they'll make a video go to a certain frame.
 There needed to be some flexibility about what the buttons did.
 And what I wanted to make is essentially a software construction kit that allowed non-programmers to put together prefab modules--drag and drop a field here, and a button here.

-(TWiT 26:22)
+(TWiT 26:42)

 ## Simple Tools

 Atkinson's focus on what functionality to put into HyperCard was a simple complete set:

-> …how do I choose what would be in…it was about what was needed in order to make a complete kit.
+> …how do I choose what would be in and not…it was about what was needed in order to make a complete kit.
 You can't get an erector set that doesn't have any round things; it's not going to work.
 But there is a certain set of things that does make a complete and usable kit.
 And that's what I was always looking for, is the cleanest, simplest set of tools that would empower a lot of different things.

-(Legacy 42:44)
+(Legacy 42:50)

 This simple set boiled down to mostly graphics, text, and buttons: